ShankulShukla/Image-Feature-Extraction/README.md

 ## Deep Learning feature extraction

-Traditional feature extractors can be replaced by a convolutional neural network(CNN), since CNN’s have a strong ability to extract complex features that express the image in much more detail, learn the task specific features and are much more efficient.
+Traditional feature extractors can be replaced by a convolutional neural network(CNN), since CNN’s have a strong ability to extract complex features that express the image in much more detail, learn the task-specific features, and are much more efficient.

 ### CNN model with batch-normalization

-- Created a four-layered CNN based model with max-pooling and three fully connected layers.
+- Created a four-layered CNN-based model with max-pooling and three fully connected layers.
 - Batch normalization is applied in the first two layers as it tends to perform better results.
-- It is also consisted of dropout, ReLU activations, ADAM optimizer with softmax cross entropy cost function.
+- It also consists of dropout, ReLU activations, ADAM optimizer with softmax cross-entropy cost function.
-> With 50 epochs of training, the model achieved **97%** accuracy on the test set of Sign MNIST dataset.
+> With 50 epochs of training, the model achieved **97%** accuracy on the test set of the Sign MNIST dataset.

-> With 100 epochs of training, the model achieved **94.5%** accuracy on the test set of improved dataset.
+> With 100 epochs of training, the model achieved **94.5%** accuracy on the test set of the improved dataset.

-> With 125 epochs of training, the model got an accuracy of **98.28%** on the test set of improved dataset.
+> With 125 epochs of training, the model got an accuracy of **98.28%** on the test set of the improved dataset.

 > Visualization of Feature Maps learned in each layer from the dataset-